geoschem/gcpy/docs/source/Benchmarking.rst

 make_benchmark_conc_plots
 -------------------------

+**Located in module:** :file:`gcpy.benchmark.modules.benchmark_funcs`

-This function creates species concentration plots using the SpeciesConc diagnostic output by default.
+Generates species concentration plots using the :literal:`SpeciesConc` diagnostic output by default.
 In particular:

 - This function is the only benchmark plotting function that supports diff-of-diffs plotting, in which 4 datasets are passed and the